robcole-dev/Cadius-Gaming/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
+ The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Main Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 ## Credits